BryceStevenWilley/BryceStevenWilley.github.io/_posts/2022-04-20-fpt_tts_biggie.md

 ---

 <aside>
-This post was originally a <a href="https://twitter.com/wowitisbryce/status/1515794042444996610">tweet thread</a>.
+This post was originally a tweet thread.
+I'd link to it, but I deleted my twitter.
-I've added more details and background explanations where possible, and rewritten it for the blog format.
+In this version, I've added more details and background explanations where possible, and rewritten it for the blog format.
 </aside>

 I love solving random bugs on the internet!